Disclosure. This post is a review of an e-book I was sent for free. All opinions are my own.

-I have received a free e-copy of the book The Colonel and the Bee by Patrick Canning to review.
-For more information on the author, you may see his website.
+I have received a free e-copy of the book The Battle for Verdana by Brett Salter to review.
+You may find out more about the author on his website.

 Here is the book blurb.

 What’s REALLY hiding in the forests of the Pacific Northwest?
 Could it be The Tyrant King’s army of Darkbrands?
 Could it be more of Mr. Jones’s liaisons?
 Or could it be the solution to the problem vexing our favorite heroes?
 Whatever mystery it is, you can guarantee the boys from Georgia are sure to find themselves deep in the thick of it.

 This is the fourth book in the Talisman series but works perfectly as a stand-alone read.
 However I definitely think they are more enjoyable read sequentially, particularly as you would get spoilers, if you were then to subsequently go back and read earlier titles.
 Also I note that the blurb really seems aimed at existing fans, with its references to “our favourite heroes” or the boys without naming Rome and Julian.
 I feel the synopsis could do with some attention to better invite new readers to the series.

 My review is a bit more sketchy than for previous titles as I wish to circumvent around those potential spoiler scenes.
 So after a short prologue, Rome, Julian and the latest recruits are on their way to return to Beacon, who also featured previously.
 But in chapter 2, before they even rendezvous, they already encounter a hideous Garm.
 Then using Beacon technology they start to plan their next trip to a remote area in the Pacific Northwest, which appears to be a hotspot of Darkbrand activity.
 They are hoping to find another Talisman there.
 But whilst planning they are interrupted by another Garm and a Minotaur followed by a curse bearing Nocturn.